ceford/cefjdemos-data-jdm-help/articles/en/smart-search/smart-search-new-or-edit-filter.md

   page, depending on the parameter values you choose.
 - **Alias**.
 The internal name of the item.
 Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
-[Learn more.](https://docs.joomla.org/Alias/en "Special:MyLanguage/Alias/en")

 ## Edit Filter Tab